Assistant Professor of Sociology

 - download CV

-What are the social consequences of taxation?
-Do millionaires migrate when tax rates are raised?
+What are the social consequences of elite taxation?
+Does millionaire tax flight undermine progressive taxes?

 Millionaire Migration and State Taxation of Top Incomes: Evidence from a Natural Experiment.
 National Tax Journal.
 June, 2011. (with Charles Varner) (Won Dentler Award from the ASA section on Public Sociology.)